0chain/zs3server/README.md

 Install from here: https://aws.amazon.com/cli/

 ### Configuration
-Fetch the access key and secret from your deployed the zs3server.
-To configure `AWS CLI`, type `aws configure` and specify the zs3server key information like below:
+Fetch the access key and secret from your deployed zs3server.
+To configure `aws cli`, type `aws configure` and specify the zs3server key information like below:
 ```
 aws configure